MoreOutput/RockMUD/README.md

 RockMUD
 ===============================

-**RockMUD (0.4.0) is a WebSockets MUD server**
+**RockMUD (0.4.0) is a WebSockets MUD server**.
 Try the latest on this Heroku hobby instance: https://rockmud.herokuapp.com/.
 If you connect to the demo server type 'help commands' to get a full(ish) list of the current commands.

 ### Goals:
 * Full featured MUD experience from within the browser.